 But to accomplish this, CSR programs first need to be strategically aligned with a company’s business model.
 If corporate citizenship efforts do not demonstrate value to customers, employees, and shareholders, as well as the community, they’re less likely to be successful and serve a long term purpose.

-There are many worthy causes companies can choose to support, but without focus and alignment around what your business already does well, CSR efforts may be less effective.
-If a company has developed strengths, research, and knowledge in a specific area, supporting a cause that aligns with that expertise can be both a win for community partners and the company with new customer visibility and revenue streams.
-“CSR can be both a risk mitigation strategy and an opportunity-seeking strategy, and leaders should look for the ‘sweet spot’ within their organizations—that is, the intersection between business and social/environmental returns,” Kellie A. McElhaney, Director at the Center for Responsible Business, explains.
+There are many worthy causes companies can choose to support, but without focus and alignment around what your business already does well, your CSR efforts may be less effective.
+If a company has developed strengths, research, and knowledge in a specific area, supporting a cause that aligns with that expertise can be both a win for community partners and for the company with new customer visibility and revenue streams.
+“CSR can be both a risk mitigation strategy and an opportunity-seeking strategy, and leaders should look for the ‘sweet spot’ within their organizations—that is, the intersection between business and social/environmental returns,” Kellie McElhaney, Director at the Center for Responsible Business, explains.

 It’s no secret that corporate citizenship efforts can promote a positive brand association for companies, but do customers really care?
 The answer is a resounding “yes.”
-According to the 2017 Cone Communications CSR Study, 87% of consumers would purchase a product based on a company supporting a social or environmental issue the consumer cares about.
+According to a Cone Communications CSR Study, 87% of consumers would purchase a product based on a company supporting a social or environmental issue the consumer cares about.
 Consumers are rewarding socially responsible companies through brand loyalty, making donations to charities companies support, and purchasing products that provide a social benefit.
-As recent corporate scandals in the news have demonstrated, consumers also aren’t afraid to use their buying power to punish companies who have acted irresponsibly or harmfully, through boycotts and negative social media campaigns.
+As recent corporate scandals in the news demonstrate, consumers also aren’t afraid to use their buying power to punish companies who have acted irresponsibly or harmfully, through boycotts and negative social media campaigns.

 Strategic companies are also using CSR programs to protect and grow their biggest asset—their employees.
 Seventy-six percent of millennials consider a company’s social and environmental commitments when deciding where to work and 64% would not take a job if a potential employer didn’t have strong corporate social responsibility practices in place.

-“Being a good employer has always served companies well in terms of recruitment and retention, now those practices can also yield broader positive business benefits,” said Alison DaSilva, Executive VP of CSR Strategy at Cone Communications.
+“Being a good employer has always served companies well in terms of recruitment and retention, now those practices can also yield broader positive business benefits,” said Alison DaSilva, former Executive VP of CSR Strategy at Cone Communications.

-Measuring CSR programs can be overwhelming, especially when initiatives can span many different departments such as human resources, marketing, sustainability and compliance.
+Evaluating CSR programs can be overwhelming, especially when initiatives can span many different departments such as human resources, marketing, sustainability and compliance.
 However, developing an organized framework for reporting that links efforts back to strategic priorities for the business will inform your C-suite and investors if your CSR efforts are affecting your company’s performance.
 Seek to quantify socially conscious efforts that are directly tied to the company’s bottom line—for example, activities that drive cost savings, new customer acquisition, and brand awareness.

-According to the 2017 Cone Communications CSR Study, consumers prioritize the following business actions as important: being a good employer, operating in a way that protects and benefits society and the environment, creating products and services that ensure individual wellbeing, investing in causes in local communities and around the globe, and standing up for important social justice issues.
+According to a Cone Communications CSR Study, consumers prioritize the following business actions as important: being a good employer, operating in a way that protects and benefits society and the environment, creating products and services that ensure individual wellbeing, investing in causes in local communities and around the globe, and standing up for important social justice issues.
 For a summary of this article, check out our infographic, “The Keys To Strategic Corporate Giving.”